 Dr. Carlo Levi was an Italian-Jewish painter, writer, activist, and doctor from Turin.
 Levi was exiled to the neighboring town of Gagliano as a political prisoner due to anti-fascist beliefs.
 His book “Christ Stopped at Eboli” is not primarily based in Sassi di Matera, but in the province of Matera.
 Though, it was this writing that brought attention to the living conditions.

 Some 16,000 residents were offered a trade of their cave dwellings for a new apartment.
-As mentioned, those caves housed more than just people, also their livestock, which were initially left behind.
+As mentioned, those caves housed more than just people, also their livestock.
+Initially, the animals were left behind.
 Residents returned frequently to shelter their horses, mules, goats, pigs, etc. in their abandoned homes.
-Today you see many walled up doors because the government boarded them up to keep people from returning.
+Today many walled up doors can still be seen – those were boarded up by the government to keep people from returning to house their animals.

 9. Today about 70 percent of Sassi di Matera is government-owned.